 Passive: The solution was poured into the beaker and heated to 100℉.

-Active and passive voice FAQs
+Active voice and passive voice FAQs

-Use the active voice in any sentence that focuses on the doer of the action.
-Unless the majority of your writing is scientific or reporting incidents involving unknown perpetrators, most of the sentences you write should be in the active voice.
+Use active voice in any sentence that focuses on the doer of the action.
+Unless the majority of your writing is scientific or reporting incidents involving unknown perpetrators, most of the sentences you write should be in active voice.
+Passive voice is meant for sentences in which you need to emphasize the target of an action or the action itself rather than who or what is performing the verb.

-To change the passive voice to the active voice, determine who is actually performing the action in the sentence, then restructure the sentence so that the performer is the focus, clearly performing the verb upon the sentence’s direct object.
+To change passive voice to active voice, determine who is actually performing the action in the sentence, then restructure the sentence so that the performer is the focus, clearly performing the verb upon the sentence’s direct object.